UPPMAX/programming_formalisms_intro/doc/documentation.md

 ## Deploy
 - Make use of free web platforms to put your full documentation!

+- GH-pages
+- ReadTheDocs

+- Input from you?

 ### Github pages
 - Easiest. everything is local to uithub